vdaras/saudio/README.md

-When starting the server, it needs to receive the port number that it will listen for incoming connections (using the -p command line argument) and where are the audio files that the server can stream (-l).
+When starting the server, it needs to receive the port number that it will listen for incoming connections (using the -p command line argument) and the directory containing the audio files that the server can stream (-l).
 It can optionally receive the maximum simultaneous connections (-c) and how many serving threads to spawn (-t).

 In order for a client to request an audio file stream, a URL like this should